ITRS-Group/cordial/tools/geneos/docs/geneos_aes_encode.md

 A key file should be provided using the `-keyfile`/`-k` option for a file path, the `--crc`/`-c` option for the CRC of a shared keyfile, or otherwise all matching instances that have a configured key file are used to produce an encrypted password.

+Without matching `TYPE` or `NAME` the encode command with not update all instances.
+To force this, use `all` as an explicit wildcard.

 ## Encoding Passwords

 For encoding passwords, the plaintext password can be provided in one three ways: